ZorbakScape/JagexLauncherBypass/README.md

 Devious copy assumes you have downloaded devious once
 the download downloads the launcher and puts it in runelite appdata folder

+i plan to make it a multiple choice 0 makes it normal runelite 1 devious and 2 meteor
+however that is still in the works